Cyclophosphamide Side Effects

 For the Consumer

 Applies to cyclophosphamide: powder for solution, tablet

-Check with your doctor immediately if any of the following side effects occur while taking cyclophosphamide:More common
+You should check with your doctor immediately if any of these side effects occur when taking cyclophosphamide:More common

 - Cough or hoarseness

 - lower back or side pain

 - fast heartbeat

 - joint pain

 - shortness of breath